 - Turn off Unnecessary Lights

 While most people look to the sun when it comes to how hot their house is, artificial lighting increases the temperature as well.
-The quickest, easiest fix for this is to turn off any unnecessary lights which are not being utilized.
+The quickest, easiest fix for this is to turn off any unnecessary lights that are not being utilized.
 Aside from reducing the amount of heat in your house, it will concurrently reduce your utility bills, and that’s something most customers would embrace wholeheartedly

 - Don’t Cook Inside if You Can Help It

 Another simple, but often overlooked tip in regards to keeping your house cooler without increasing the use of the air conditioner is to reduce the use of kitchen appliances used for cooking.
 If you can cook outside on the grill, do it.
-If you’re using a 400 degree oven when it’s 90 degrees outside, you can bet the internal temperature of your house, especially the kitchen and dining area, will vastly increase.
+If you’re using a 400-degree oven when it’s 90 degrees outside, you can bet the internal temperature of your house, especially the kitchen and dining area, will vastly increase.
 Using outside cooking methods go a long way to reduce soaring internal temperatures. such increase.

 - Disconnect Those Unnecessary Gadgets

 Most of us charge our mobile phones at night, but did you know those gadget-charging devices can give off heat, as well?
 The same applies to tech toys.
 Items such as laptops, tablets, and video game systems all produce heat while they simultaneously draw energy.
 When you are done using your tech toys for the evening, unplug them.
 Try to wait to charge your phone before going to bed.
-Doing so, not only reduces your home’s heat level, it also helps reduce your utility bills.
+Doing so, not only reduces your home’s heat level, but it also helps reduce your utility bills.

-- Use your Exhaust Fans
+- Use Your Exhaust Fans

 Those ceiling and hood fans in the bathroom and kitchen are not just there to remove unwanted smells.
 During the hot summer days, these fans can also be used to pull hot air from a room, reducing the need for increased air conditioning use.
-Cooler rooms with reduced air conditioning use is the end goal, and by following these tips, you can save a substantial amount of money and have some great strategies when it comes to battling the intense humidity and heat Central Kentucky can throw at us.
+Cooler rooms with reduced air conditioning use are the end goal, and by following these tips, you can save a substantial amount of money and have some great strategies when it comes to battling the intense humidity and heat Central Kentucky can throw at us.

 If you have tried all of these tips and are still having trouble keeping your house comfortable and find your air conditioner is still working overtime, give GreenBox a call Today, at 859.278.0281 and our licensed pros will be glad to help.
 We even offer 24/7 emergency services for those disastrous moments that just can’t wait!